Home > Computer Networking & Information Systems Security > Computer Networking & Information System Security Professional Certificate

 Introduces the use of software to perform recovery of deleted or corrupted data.
 Techniques will be used to demonstrate the use of statistical analysis practices to predict or show trends involving security issues of access, crime or loss prevention.

-Introduces the fundamentals of the UNIX operating system, concepts, architecture, and administration.
+Introduces the fundamentals of the Unix/Linux operating system, concepts, architecture, and administration.
 The student will practice these basic concepts and approaches using LINUX.

 Introduces the knowledge and skills necessary for systems administrators to successfully implement core services in windows server operating systems.
 Provides hands-on exercises where students learn to configure and manage a wide range of services, including Windows deployment services, distributed file systems, and backup and recovery procedures.
 Provides guidance for students pursuing industry certification.